Adding infrastructure nodes to an ARO cluster

 Create Infra Nodes

-We’ll use the MOBB Helm Chart for adding ARO machinesets which parameters for creating infra nodes, it looks up an existing machineset to collect cluster specific settings and then creates a new machineset specific for infra nodes with the same settings.
+We’ll use the MOBB Helm chart to add ARO machinesets for infra nodes.
+It looks up an existing machineset to collect cluster-specific settings, then creates a new machineset for infra nodes with matching provider settings.

 Add the MOBB chart repository to your Helm